"If I speak I'm in big trouble" - Chiefs HC Andy Reid displeased with contentious penalty calls during Bengals clash

 Did the referees cost the Chiefs a win over Bengals?

 As time wound down on Sunday afternoon, the Cincinnati Bengals had the ball and were driving down the field.
-But the outcome could have been different.
-The Cincinnati Bengals could have failed at converting a fourth-down call, but the referees chose to offset a holding call allowing the Bengals to keep the ball.
+The Bengals could have failed at converting a fourth-down call, but the referees chose to offset a holding call allowing them to keep the ball.

 While Andy Reid says that he doesn't want to say anything because it will get him fined by the National Football League, he wouldn't be the first influential person in the league to voice their frustration over officiating this year.